Retreat FAQs

 There’s an abundance of trails in the area for all levels so whether your looking for flowy blues or some techy single track there is something for every level.

-• Both of our chalets are centrally located with really easy access to the towns and the chair lifts.
+Our chalet.
+The Alpine Lodge, is centrally located with really easy access to the town and the chair lifts.

 The main chair lift out of Les Gets (Le Chavannes) is approximately a 3 minute ride at a slow pace over a slight crest, on a road from the chalet.